 Modern versions of Pilates

-Stott Pilates keeps many of the classical exercises but updates the movements with the knowledge that we presently have of proper body mechanics.
+Stott Pilates keeps many of the classical exercises.
+But Stott updates the movements with the knowledge that we presently have of proper body mechanics.
 Stott is the best of both worlds, classical and modern.

 Pilates ProWorks is much more intense than the Stott style and incorporates aerobic fitness into all classes.
 Their classes barely resemble classical Pilates at all.
 It was exhilarating and fun to teach this new style of Pilates after doing Stott for so long.

-They have designed a new inclined Megaformer that I have not tried yet.
-I took Lagree Method classes for a month but decided it was way too macho for me.
+They have designed a inclined Megaformer that I have not tried yet.
+Jo Pilates would love what Lagree has designed.
+I took Lagree Method classes for a month but decided it was too macho for me.

 There are many exercises in Pilates that focus on strengthening the abs while doing variations on ab curls combined with resistance training for your arms.

 Depending on the style, Yoga usually offers more hip extension and back extension than Pilates does.
-So Yoga balances all the forward flexion you are required to perform in Pilate classes to for long sequences of abdominal exercises.
+Yoga balances all the forward flexion you are required to perform in Pilate classes for long sequences of abdominal exercises.

 Choosing the right class for you

 Do you want to stretch and relax or build muscle?
-Or do you need to rehab and injury?
+Do you need to rehab and injury?
 You may need to try several studios to find the best type of exercise for you.

 Don’t be afraid to modify Exercises

-In Bikram yoga they still teach one a double straddle pose that we now know is dangerous for the knees.
+In Bikram yoga, they still teach one a double straddle pose that we now know is dangerous for the knees.

-Even though I’m 30 years older than most of the other students in class I have greater range of motion and more flexibility than many people so I get to gloat about that.
+Even though I’m 30 years older than most of the other students in the class I have a greater range of motion and more flexibility than many people so I get to gloat about that.